Tim-Liam-Hill/Acid/README.md

 TODO: ~~write my own NFA to DFA converter.
 Reeeee.
 Or I can borrow someone elses?~~  Have done this and have made it create an SLR table as well

 TODO: expand on SLR table to allow for better error logging.
 Best way I can think of to do this is to write intentionally incorrect programs, see the states that errors are thrown on and use this to learn how best to add error conditions to SLR table.
+Otherwise, the CFG itself can encode error messages I suppose (via non-terminals that represent specific cases of syntactic errors.
+I believe this is how the Python implementation does it, see [here](https://github.com/python/cpython/blob/main/Grammar/python.gram#L1187) )

 TODO: Incorporate final CFG definition into the code for better error checking.
 Or is this even necessary?